-In this section we propose a theoretical framework for the speaker diarization task.
-Based on this framework, we analyze the main challenges that must be addressed in a practical system.
+Based on the probabilistic framework, we analyze the main challenges that must be addressed in related practical systems.
 This analysis leads naturally to the two principal approaches to speaker diarization, namely the bottom-up and top-down approaches that are studied and compared later in this paper.

-2.1 Task definition
+A. Task definition